Podcast Episode 2: Welcome to our Podcast

 Amazon Bound is a program I designed to help prepare candidates to interview with Amazon.
 Amazon Bound has three independent, yet related, parts that build on each other, like sequential steps in a larger progression:

-Part 1 is an online course called "The Essential Course to Prepare for the Amazon Interview" – By the end of that course, candidates learn to effectively present their professional experience in Amazon’s behavioral format.
+Part 1 is "The Essential Package: The Essential Course to Prepare for the Amazon Interview" – By the end of The Essential Package, candidates learn to effectively present their professional experience in Amazon’s behavioral format.
 They are also able to confidently apply Amazon’s Leadership Principles while answering real Amazon interview questions.
 Most importantly, candidates accumulate a portfolio with written responses, all of which are based on how Amazon interviews applicants today.
 The course focuses exclusively on Amazon’s practices but is also likely to also help candidates interview effectively at other companies, which practice behavioral interviewing.

 Our podcast will borrow sections from this online course and will make them available to you, our listeners, completely free of charge.